stephenajulu/stephenajulu.com/content/blog/endocrine-hormonal-disruptors-in-grooming-products-and-cosmetics.md

 **_Benzalkonium Chloride_**: Used as a preservative, this ingredient has been associated with skin, eye, and respiratory irritation and is often used in moisturizers.

-**_Butylatedhydroxy Anisole and Butylated Hydroxytoluene_**: These are synthetic antioxidants that are likely carcinogenic and may cause liver damage.
+**_Butylated hydroxy Anisole and Butylated Hydroxytoluene_**: These are synthetic antioxidants that are likely carcinogenic and may cause liver damage.

 **_Ethylenediaminetetraacetic acid (EDTA)_**_:_ A binding agent, EDTA may cause organ damage and is found in many moisturizers and lotions.